5004-SEA-Fa24-Geeng/payroll-gen-yifantian0427/Report.md

 ## Technical Questions

 1. What does CSV stand for?

+    It stands for Comma-separated values.

 2. Why would you declare `List<IEmployee>` instead of `ArrayList<HourlyEmployee>`?

+    Because 'List<IEmployee>' can code to an interface rather than a specific implementation. `List<IEmployee>` can hold any object that implements the `IEmployee` interface—not just HourlyEmployee objects.

 3. When you have one class referencing another object, such as storing that object as one of the attributes of the first class - what type of relationship is that called (between has-a and is-a)?

+    It's a `has-a` relationship.

 4. Can you provide an example of a has-a relationship in your code (if one exists)?

 5. Can you provide an example of an is-a relationship in your code (if one exists)?

 6. What is the difference between an interface and an abstract class?

 7. What is the advantage of using an interface over an abstract class?